leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text
-* Annotation process: Crowdflower: definitions + paragraph of description given (instructions not made public).
-3 + people annotated each tweet.
-Majority decision taken
-* Annotation agreement: 92% agreement; Only tweets with a majority decision were retained (out of 24,802 out of 25,000 tweets in the final dataset)
 * Reference: Davidson, T., Warmsley, D., Macy, M. and Weber, I., 2017.
 Automated Hate Speech Detection and the Problem of Offensive Language.
 ArXiv,.

  __10. Hate Speech Dataset from a White Supremacy Forum__